Samerotte-Lab/Samerotte-Lab.github.io/news/_posts/2019-10-6-Our-first-paper-is-out!.md

 category: news
 tags: [publication]
 ---
-Ichi, Gaurav and Kerry publish a [review] paper on context dependence
+Ichi, Gaurav and Kerry publish a [review] paper on why and how to study context dependence.

 [review]: http://kgslab.org/papers/paper/context-dependence-review